APrettyCoolProgram/crispy-box/README.md

 # CrispyBox

+***NOTE***: CrispyBox is being rolled into CrispyDev.
+I'm leaving this code here for historical purposes.

 #### CrispyBox is a small-footprint virtual machine that runs the (official) Dropbox daemon to synch Dropbox data, which is then available via a samba share.

 * CrispyBox is **portable**, and can be run from pretty much anywhere, from your local HDD to a USB drive.
 The only requirement is that you'll need virtualization software installed on the computers you want to run CrispyBox.